alexmerren/speedruncom-scraper/README.md

 ./dist/games-list && ./dist/games-data && ./dist/leaderboards-data && ./dist/users-list && ./dist/users-data && ./dist/runs-data
 ```

-Alternatively, there is an identical Makefile target:
+Alternatively, there is a Makefile target to run all executables in order:

 ```bash
 make run-all
 ```